 - If the applicant is not domiciled in this jurisdiction, a local address for service must be provided. - Joint applicants are not permitted in this jurisdiction.
-At the same time, registration of true collective marks is available. - Neither actual use nor intent to use is required for application. - The following information is required to complete an application: - · name and address of the applicant; - state or country of incorporation; - representation of trademark (a depiction of the mark an applicant seeks to register); - list of goods/services (It is advisable to state classes of goods/services under the Nice Agreement.
-If the applicant does not specify classes of goods/services, the expert at the patent authority will classify the goods/services under the Nice Agreement.); - power of attorney (When the application is filed by the patent attorney.
-For foreign applicants use of a patent attorney is mandatory.); - · official filing fee; - regulations on collective marks, in case the collective mark is filed; - · copy of the first application, if conventional priority is claimed. - While ALL of the items noted in the list immediately above are required to COMPLETE an application, ONLY THE FOLLOWING ITEMS from that list are required in order to SECURE A FILING DATE: - · name and address of the applicant; - state or country of incorporation; - representation of trademark (a depiction of the mark an applicant seeks to register);

-- list of goods/services (It is advisable to state classes of goods/services under the Nice Agreement.
-If the applicant does not specify classes of goods/services, the expert at the patent authority will classify the goods/services under the Nice Agreement itself.). - The list of goods and services in this jurisdiction may specify: - · the relevant entire (long) alphabetic class listing. - The following number of copies of the trademark must be submitted: if the image is in black and white, five copies of the trademark; if the image is in color, eight copies of the trademark in color and two black-and-white copies. - In this jurisdiction, the following type of registration is available: - · national; - · international. - This jurisdiction is a member of both the Madrid Protocol and the Madrid Agreement and may be designated in international applications. - This country is not a member of the European Union; a Community Trademark is not effective in this jurisdiction. - · No multinational regional registrations are available in this jurisdiction. - An international application is subject to the same registrability requirements and examination procedure as a locally filed application.
-(See the entry for the Madrid Agreement and Protocol.) - · Applications cannot be filed online. - The official file cannot be accessed online. - Applications are officially searched as to prior trademarks.
+At the same time, registration of true collective marks is available. - Neither actual use nor intent to use is required for application. - The following information is required to COMPLETE an application: - name and address of applicant; - state or country of incorporation; - representation of trademark (a depiction of the mark an applicant seeks to register); - list of goods/services (under the Nice Agreement); - power of attorney (when the application is filed by a patent attorney.
+For foreign applicants, use of a patent attorney is mandatory.) - official filing fee; - regulations on collective marks, if a collective mark is filed; - copy of the first application, if priority is claimed based on the Paris Convention. - While ALL of the items noted in the list immediately above are required to COMPLETE an application, ONLY THE FOLLOWING ITEMS from that list are required in order to SECURE A FILING DATE: - name and address of applicant; - state or country of incorporation; - representation of trademark (a depiction of the mark an applicant seeks to register); - list of goods/services (under the Nice Agreement). - The list of goods and services in this jurisdiction may specify: - the relevant entire (long) alphabetic class listing. - The following number of copies of the trademark must be submitted: if the image is in black and white, five copies of the trademark; if the image is in color, eight color copies of the trademark and two black-and-white copies. - In this jurisdiction, the following type of registration is available: - national; - international. - This jurisdiction is a member of both the Madrid Protocol and the Madrid Agreement and may be designated in international applications. - This country is not a member of the European Union; a European Union Trade Mark registration (formerly a Community Trade Mark registration) is not effective in this jurisdiction. - No multinational regional registrations are available in this jurisdiction. - An international application is subject to the same registrability requirements and examination procedure as a locally filed application.
+(See the entry for the Madrid Agreement and Protocol.) - Applications cannot be filed online. - The official file cannot be accessed online. - Applications are officially searched as to prior trademarks.